jakub-heba/portfolio/README.md

-# Portfolio of audits, certificates and articles
+# Portfolio of audits and certificates

 ## About me